Landscape Designer, ‘80 UD Alum, Plant & Soil Sciences

 Interim Director/Volunteer & Education Coordinator*Valann Budischak is the Volunteer and Education Coordinator at the UDBG.
 She also wears two other professional hats: As the Executive Director of the Delaware & Nursery Landscape Assoc. and as a UD Extension Agent.
 Previously, Valann worked for 14 years for Black & Decker in New York and Philadelphia, first as a Sales Representative and then as Regional Account Manager.
 She has worked in numerous professional capacities as project administrator for Delaware Livable Lawns, Plants for a Livable Delaware and Enhancing Delaware Highways.
 She also serves on the board of the Urban Community Forestry Council, the Governor’s Water Supply Coordinating Council, and Bright Spot Ventures.

-Program Coordinator*At UDBG, Melinda manages its membership program, website development, special events, maintenance of the Herbaceous Garden and Lepidoptera Trail, and garden interpretation.
-She earned a BS in Environmental & Systematic Biology and MS in Public Horticulture Management.
-She has worked and volunteered in public horticulture for over 30 years.
+Program Coordinator*At UDBG, Melinda manages its membership and donor program, website development, special events, maintenance of the Herbaceous Garden and Lepidoptera Trail, and garden interpretation.
+She earned a BS in Environmental & Systematic Biology in California and MS in Public Horticulture Management from the Longwood Graduate Program.
+She has worked and volunteered in public horticulture for over 34 years.
+Melinda holds certificates in Fundraising for Nonprofits from the University of Washington in Seattle, Museum Management from the Museum Studies Program from the University of Delaware, and Leadership Development from Delaware Alliance for Nonprofit Advancement.